shapeoko/Docs/content/wiring_3.md

 * Bravery & Courage

 ###X and Z wiring

-Looking at the machine from the back, the idea is to pull down the wires from the Z-axis stepper motor to the x-axis carriage.
-Then pull up the x-axis stepper motor wires to the top of the carriage, so you can zip tie them together using the zip ties.
+Looking at the machine from the back, the idea is to pull down the wires from the Z-axis stepper motor to the X-axis carriage.
+Then pull up the X-axis stepper motor wires to the top of the carriage, so you can zip tie them together.

 ![rear view svg](wiring/wiring_3_rearview.svg)

 ####Expandable Braiding

 The included expandable braiding can be used in this step as well.
 The best way to thread the wires through the braiding is to twist them together, forming two 'groups', like so:

 ![expandable braiding step 1](wiring/38-so_wiring-037.jpg)